 The Group views the degree of usage of each of their services by customers as important management indicators in determining estimations of income and expenses.
 However, in the rapidly changing environment of the Internet, it is difficult to establish specific criteria on a rate of growth or change in these indicators.
-Accordingly, we limit our performance estimates announced with each quarter report to performance range estimates for the next half-year term.
+Accordingly, we limit our performance estimates announced with each quarter report to estimates of performance for the next quarter.